Where will your food co-op be based?

 Where you choose to run your food co-op will affect its popularity and success.
 Most food co-ops use venues that are free (or very low cost), as otherwise they have to generate enough money to cover rent on an on-going basis.

-- How much space will be available to pack and/or display your produce?
+- How much space will be available to pack bags or boxes and/or display your produce?

-- Will you have anywhere you can store things from one week to the next?
+- Will you have anywhere you can store equipment and food from one week to the next?

 - Does the venue have easy access for receiving deliveries? (think about where suppliers with large lorries could park, and how far you may have to carry heavy boxes)